-This branch of medicine has a strong focus on organically-grown ingredients but can also include most branches of alternative therapy.
+This branch of medicine focuses on organically-grown ingredients but can also include most branches of alternative therapy.

 What Is Organic Medicine?
 A Closer Look at Natural Alternatives

-While the first use of plants in medicine goes back 5000 years, mankind has likely embraced the healing power of nature since the very beginning.
+While the first use of plants in medicine goes back 5000 years, humankind has likely embraced the healing power of nature since the very beginning.

 Let’s uncover the mysteries of organic medicine right now.

 Many types of alternative healing have been around for centuries.
 People have only started to consider them as valid alternatives to the norm in recent times, though.